fred1608/KSPython/README.md

 lift_stages.add_extra_mass(0.05*2) # TT-70 Decoupler
 ```

 The stages can then be added to a rocket.
 It is very important to notice that they must be added in the order that they will fire, from first stage to the last.
-Since the rocket uses 6 boosters, the list stage - which has 2 boosters - was added 3 times.
+Since the rocket uses 6 boosters, the lift stage - which has 2 boosters - was added 3 times.

 By default, engines fire once their own stage is initiated, but they can be scheduled to be fired before their stage.
-In this example, all engines all engines are programed to fire simultaneously at liftoff.
+In this example, all engines are programed to fire simultaneously at liftoff.
 Also, it is important to note that fuel automatically flows from one stage to the next if it can.
 How to prevent fuel from flowing between two stages firing simultaneously is shown in example 2.

 ```python
 rocket.add_stages([lift_stages]*3 + [main_stage])